 Beginning of Life (BOL) is our partner in Moldova.
 One of their areas of involvement is support for single mothers.
 BOL’s Early Learning Centre empowers single mothers with tools to cultivate a safe environment for their children and helps prevent child abandonment.
 The Early Learning Centre targets single mothers because they are greatly impacted by the employment deficit—making them vulnerable to being trafficked—and they often lack the necessary support to raise their children well.

-Katea, a young mother that attend the Early Learning Centre program shares about her experience:
+Katea, a young mother that attends the Early Learning Centre program shares about her experience:

 “The Early Learning Centre (ELC) has positively impacted many aspects of mine and my daughter’s life.
 The classes for mothers are amazing; every topic and discussion has allowed me to learn more about my character and has helped me make positive changes in my life.
 My daughter has discovered so much of her creativity and talent.
 I never realize how talented she is.
 She learns valuable skills and manners daily.
 Classes aren’t always easy for her, but she enjoys learning and has grown through the challenges she has faced.
 At the ELC, we can relax and fellowship with the other mothers and their children.
 We feel valued here.
 My daughter and I have been helped in so many ways at the ELC.
 If only my mom knew about this; maybe I wouldn’t have had so many painful experiences.
 Honestly, I used to believe that it was too late to change or learn something better than I was used to.
 Now, I know I was wrong.
 There are so many things that I can learn, discover, and apply in my family’s daily life to help change it for good.”